puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 type and are declared in the broker type's `configuration.yaml`.
 For the `puppet-pe` broker type, these are:

-server      | The hostname of the Puppet Master version     | The agent version to install; this defaults to `current` and should only be used in exceptional circumstances windows_download_url | The download URL for a Windows PE agent installer; defaults to a URL derived from the `version` config.
+* `server`: The hostname of the Puppet Master
+* `version`: The agent version to install; this defaults to `current` and should only be used in exceptional circumstances
+* `windows_download_url`: The download URL for a Windows PE agent installer; defaults to a URL derived from the `version` config.
 This should only be used in exceptional circumstances

 ### Delete broker (`delete-broker`)